 The waffle slab or ribbed slab is a structural component that is plain at its top and has a grid-like system on its lower surface.

-The top of the ribbed slab is generally thin and the bottom grid lines are often ribs which can be placed perpendicular to one another to the identical de
+The top of the ribbed slab is generally thin and the bottom grid lines are often ribs that can be placed perpendicular to one another.

 It is commonly used where large spans are required to avoid multiple columns interfering with space (such as auditoriums).